 1. They’re built to please everyone, and that is the problem

 Off-the-shelf themes are designed to work for as many industries as possible.
 Skincare, clothing, gadgets, furniture.
-All from one codebase and the same set of Shopify 2.0sections.
+All from one codebase and the same set of Shopify 2.0 sections.

 That means bloated feature sets, overly complex settings, and sections that aren’t truly relevant to your unique customer journey.